-Proposed Variation Strategic En vironmental Assessment (SEA) Screening Variation to Zoning It is proposed to vary the Enniscorthy Town and Environs Development Plan 2008-2014 (as extended) by changing the zoning of the subject lands (approximately 14.5 hectares) located at Killagoley, Enniscorthy, Co.
-Wexford: from • Open Space and Amenity (5.3 ha), New Residential / Low Medium Density (R1) (4.5 ha), Public Utilities (1.03 ha) and Community and Education (3.65 ha) located at Killagol currently zoned f Density (R1) (4.5 Environmental co riation provides for the rezoning of lands (approximately 14.5 hectares) ley to accommodate Business and Technology Park uses.
-The lands are or Open Space and Amenity (5.3 ha), New Residential / Low Medium ha), Public Utilities (1.03 ha) and Community and Education (3.65 ha).
-Insiderations at the subject site, adjacent to the subject site and within are examined and are identified on the table below.
-Business and Technology Park (14.5 ha) See Map No. 1 - Master Planning Zones Proposed Variation No. 2 Use Zoning Objectives appended.
+The Variation provides for the rezoning of lands (approximately 14.5 hectares) located at Killagoley to accommodate Business and Technology Park uses.
+The lands were previously zoned for Open Space and Amenity (5.3 ha), New Residential / Low Medium Density (R1) (4.5 ha), Public Utilities (1.03 ha) and Community and Education (3.65 ha).

+Environmental considerations at the subject site, adjacent to the subject site and within the wider area were examined and are identified on the table below.

 Environmental Considerations Description Biodiversity and Flora and Fauna The lands, which are not subject to any ecological designations, comprise grassed, hilly open space, some of which is used for agriculture.
 The northern end of the lands contains part a strip of woodland located between the N11 National Primary Road and Esmonde Road.
 The lands also contain a number of other tree lines that form field boundaries and have the potential to facilitate ecological connectivity including movement of bats.
 The closest European Sites are the River Slaney Special Area of Conservation (SAC), which is also designated as a proposed Natural Heritage Area (pNHA), and the Wexford Harbour and Slobs Special Protection Area (SPA).
 The River Slaney SAC and pNHA is located on the far, western side of the N11 National Primary Road (which forms a western boundary to the subject lands) while the SPA is located further to the west, c.
 300m from the boundary of the subject lands.
 Population and Human Health There are three residential buildings located along the site's southern boundary which are adjacent to a commercial building.
 The Killagoley wastewater treatment plant is located in the north of the subject lands, along their eastern boundary.
 Soil The lands are surrounded by a range of developments including roads, commercial and residential developments and St. Senans Hospital.
-Soil type identified at the lands includes Acid Brown Earths and Surface Water Gleys.
-Water The River Slaney flows on the far, western side of the N11 National Primary Road which forms a western boundary to the subject lands.
+Soil type identified at the lands includes Acid Brown Earths and Surface Water Water Gleys.
+The River Slaney flows on the far, western side of the N11 National Primary Road which forms a western boundary to the subject lands.
 The river, both to the north and south of Enniscorthy Bridge (the river is identified as having estuarine influences to the south of the bridge), is identified as being of Good status according to the EPA's WFD status data 2010-2015.
 The River Slaney is a salmonid river designated under SI 293 of 1988.
 To the north of Enniscorthy Bridge it is listed on the South Eastern River Basin Management Plan's Register of Protected Area (RPA) as a river used for drinking water and to the south of the Enniscorthy Bridge it is identified as being nutrient sensitive.
 Groundwater Status within the area is identified by the EPA's WFD status data 2010-2015 as being Good .
 The Groundwater Vulnerability beneath most of the town, including the subject lands, is generally identified as being Moderate .